-Suspected arsonist is ex-convict who believed Japanese studio stole his novel: media
+Suspected Japanese arsonist is ex-convict who believed studio stole his novel: media

 “I did it,” Aoba told police when he was detained, Kyodo news said, adding that he had started the fire because he believed the studio had stolen his novel.

 Police declined to comment.
-Broadcaster Nippon TV said the suspect was under anaesthesia because of burns he suffered and police were unable to question him.
+Aoba was under anaesthesia because of burns he suffered and police were unable to question him, Nippon TV said.

 He “seemed to be discontented, he seemed to get angry, shouting something about how he had been plagiarized”, a woman who saw him being detained told reporters.